 I love the simplicity of the altar table with the freshly cut lilies that had been placed in a large tin can that once held pickled chili peppers.

+The tiny corner choir made out of carved wood and painted with a floral motif is quite unusual.
 The World Monuments Fund contributed funds to restore the elaborate murals.
 This artesonado ceiling of pine beams and boards span the entire chapel.
 The ceiling was painted in 1803 in bright reds, blues and earth tones with the Virgin Mary at the center above the altar.
 It is a depiction of heaven with saints, apostles, doctors of the church, archangels and cherubs.

 A series of archangels adorn the panels above.